 “The Silver Order was a natural outgrowth of such beliefs, which began with the skunks and spread to the other species.
 It is a proud tradition, headed by the daughters of the Argenteus House since its inception sixty generations ago…”

 [An excerpt from Parts of the Whole: A Guide to World Cultures, by Ash Caeruleus]

 Back and forth.
 Back and forth.
 A depressed furrow in the rug marked the area where the Silver Order’s Vice-Mistress and Field Commander paced, her armored hands clasped tight behind her back.
 The waiting room outside of her mother’s business chamber in the heart of Aedis Centralis was not very large, so every few seconds, Lady Nadeshiko Argenteus did a sharp 180-degree turn on her heel to go back and pace in the opposite direction, her flawless platinum blonde braid whipping around to follow her.
-For such a young florin at only fourteen years, the skunk’s face bore such a serious, even grave expression… as if she was known to wear any other kind.
+For such a young florin at only seventeen years, the skunk’s face bore such a serious, even grave expression… as if she was known to wear any other kind.